 Stroll through the Christmas village enjoying festive music, a variety of scenes, model railroads, and much more.

-Koziar’s is open from early November through New Year’s Day.
+Koziar’s is open from November 2 through New Year’s Day.
 For more information on this amazing holiday attraction, check out our full review of Koziar’s Christmas Village.

 Christmas Magic in York